Does anybody have any *unique* ideas for those liquid laundry detergent jugs and their measuring cup type lids? They are very sturdy and surely

 I have a friend who had two boys.
 She used these bottles for wee bottles on trips in the car.
 The funnels at the top of the bottles meant the boys could be more accurate and they didn't have to stop the car!

 Use your empty bottles to store paint in.
 I place my household paint into the bottles after I clean them out.
-The lid helps to measure better if I want to cut with water or another paint for a craft project.

 you can use the jugs to make pig or elephant banks for the kids. just add ears and eyes and paint them the appropriate color.